-Hugo is a deaf-mute and must follow his master’s orders or be cast out in the dark.
+Hugo is a deaf-mute and must follow his master’s orders or try and find someone else to accept his imperfections.
 I love that dynamic.
-He’s guaranteed room and board, so long as he keeps Igor’s macabre secret.
+He’s guaranteed room and board, so long as he keeps Igor’s dreadful secret.
 No one would question Hugo, and no one would go so far as to harbor a deaf-mute back in those days.
-The autonomy of the villains is fascinating, and probably not thought of much.
+The autonomy of the villains is fascinating and probably not thought of much.

 Of course, my feminist lens became further blurred with annoyance when her editor-in-chief’s final directive was “act like a lady and marry me.”
 Rude.
 He spent the whole film maligning her work, going as far as to fire her for lack of good stories.
-He spends the whole movie telling her she wasn’t good enough.
-The moment she shows her mettle, then he goes, “oh a worthy opponent.
+He spends the entire movie telling her she wasn’t good enough.
+The moment she shows her mettle, then he goes, “oh, a worthy opponent.
 She should be my wife!”
-She shoves aside Worth – a guy guaranteed to take care of her and genuinely love her without any pretension.
+She shoves Worth aside in favor of the editor.
+I much prefer Worth for her because he was a guy guaranteed to take care of and love her without any pretension.

 House of Wax follows the original plot of Mystery with some slight changes.
 I don’t wish to dwell too much on that aspect.
 I preferred Mystery over House, to be honest.

-I caught the opening credits where it said it was mastered for 3-D. Apparently, when it was first released, it was the first successful 3-D picture.
+I caught the opening title cards where it announced it was mastered for 3-D. When it was first released, it was the first successful 3-D picture.
 Fascinating.
 You can always tell when a movie slathers on the 3-D. I was like, “why is this annoying guy with the paddle ball breaking the third wall right now?”